bridgetownrb/bridgetown/bridgetown-website/src/_docs/bundled-configurations.md

 ```
 bundle exec bridgetown configure bt-postcss
 ```
-If you'd customize your setup further you can find more plugins [here](https://www.postcss.parts).
+If you'd like to customize your setup further you can find more plugins [here](https://www.postcss.parts).

 ### Netlify TOML Configuration